SNACK-tistics don’t lie: Guys LOVE morning munchies!

 OK, let’s not dwell on the meat sticks thing for too long.
 The real surprise here is how often we snack in the morning.
 Then again, it makes sense: Rushing out the door, we might skip breakfast or grab something quick.
 Then, by the middle of the morning, we’re running on fumes.

-No reliable snack-tistics are kept on the kinds of snacks we eat in the a.m., but we do know that potato chips, cookies, chocolate bars and ice cream make up half of the eight most popular snacks overall.
+No reliable snack-tistics are kept on the kinds of snacks we eat in the morning, but we do know that potato chips, cookies, chocolate bars and ice cream make up half of the nine most popular snacks overall.

 That’s a lot of salt, sugar and fat getting into your system before noon.
 The good news: It’s easy to swap these unhealthy options for snack foods that taste great and are good for you.

 Think you don’t have time for this hearty combo?
 Think again!
-“Instant oatmeal” is no exaggeration: It takes seconds to make by adding hot kettle water or zapping it in the microwave.
+“Instant oatmeal” is no exaggeration: It takes seconds to make by adding boiled water or zapping the water-oatmeal mixture in the microwave.
 Ripe bananas, meanwhile, can be sliced or broken up by hand while you wait.
 And if you’re craving some chocolatey sweetness, throw a handful of dark chocolate chips into the mix.
 Altogether, this delicious protein-rich snack provides a healthy dose of fibre and nutrients such as potassium and iron, and…did we mention there’s chocolate in there?
 If you’re wondering what healthy snacks fill you up, wonder no more.

 Out: Potato chips

-If you had something sweet for breakfast, you may be looking for a savoury snack come 11 a.m.
+If you had something sweet for breakfast, you may be looking for a savoury snack by 11 a.m.
 That’s where this protein powerhouse comes in: Boil the eggs the night before and they’re ready to peel and sprinkle with smokey, vitamin-rich paprika.
-Sodium-, sugar- and cholesterol-free avocados, meanwhile, are just as easy to eat — simply cut open and scoop — and are jammed with vitamins, minerals and heart-healthy monounsaturated fat (a.k.a the “good” fat).
-You can even class up the combo by putting a peeled egg inside the hole where the avocado seed used to be, sprinkling the whole deal with paprika and cracked black pepper, and digging in like the snack pro you are.
+A sodium-free, sugar-free, and cholesterol-free avocado, meanwhile, is just as easy to eat — simply cut it open and scoop out the contents.
+Avocados are jammed with vitamins, minerals and heart-healthy monounsaturated fat (a.k.a. the “good” fat).
+You can even class up the combo by putting a peeled egg inside the hole where the avocado pit used to be, sprinkling the whole deal with paprika and cracked black pepper, and digging in like the snack pro you are.

 Out: Ice cream